saucelabs-training/automation-best-practices/login-testing/LOGINS.md

 2. /users only allowed for authenticated users
 2. /dashboard only allowed for authenticated users
 3. Only user `jane.lane` and `password123` can access the app

-### ❓What tests can we create to validate the behavior of this app❓

 Open `inneficient.spec.js`